• LSAW STEEL PIPE 6'' ASTM A53 GR.B System 1

 u Certification: ABS manufacturing assessment, ABS design assessment, API 5CT, API 5L, DNV manufacturer certificate, ISO9001 quality management system certificate, ISO14001 environment management system certificate, GB/T28001 occupational health and safety management system certificate, A1 class manufacturing license of special equipment certificate, CCS, GL, LR, SGS, TüV, PDE

-Q: What are the different types of supports used for steel pipes in buildings?
+Q: What are the different types of steel pipe fittings for industrial applications?

-Q: What is the compressive strength of steel pipes?
+Q: What are the different methods of cleaning steel pipes?

-Q: How are steel pipes used in heating systems?
+Q: How are steel pipes protected against mechanical damage?

 Send your message to us